Revista Oeste: History

 The Revista Oeste was founded on March 27, 2020, by journalists Jairo Leal, Augusto Nunes, and José Roberto Guzzo.
-It focuses on political reporting, with an editorial line aligned with the Brazilian political right, social conservatism, and economic liberalism.
+The publication focuses on political reporting, with an editorial line aligned with the Brazilian political right, social conservatism, and economic liberalism.
+On August 19, 2020, journalist Silvio Navarro, previously associated with Veja and Jovem Pan, joined the magazine as executive editor.

-On November 23, 2022, the revista Oeste launched the program Oeste sem Filtro on its YouTube channel.
-The show is broadcast live from Monday to Friday, from 5:45 PM to 7:30 PM.
-According to audience data, the program often surpassed the viewership of its competitor Os Pingos nos Is from Jovem Pan.
+On November 23, 2022, Oeste launched the program Oeste sem Filtro Broadcast live from Monday to Friday, the show became one of the outlet’s main audiovisual productions and reportedly surpassed the audience of Os Pingos nos Is aired by Jovem Pan, on several occasions.

-On January 30, 2023, Revista Oeste entered into a partnership agreement with Rádio Estúdio 92.3 FM in Cascavel, Paraná.
-Under this agreement, Oeste Sem Filtro, a program produced by Revista Oeste, began daily broadcasts on the station.
+On January 12, 2023, Revista Oeste's YouTube channel was demonetized after YouTube determined that some of its content did not comply with the platform's monetization policies.
+The publication challenged the decision in court.
+Following the demonetization, the magazine stated that subscription revenue remained an important source of funding.
+On January 30, 2023, the publication entered into a partnership agreement with Rádio Estúdio 92.3 FM in Cascavel, Paraná, allowing Oeste Sem Filtro to be rebroadcast daily on the station.

-On July 27, 2024, part of the programming from Revista Oeste, including the show Oeste Sem Filtro, began broadcasting on the TVD News channel on Channel 581 via Digital Satellite, reaching an estimated potential audience of 12 million households.

-In October 2024, Revista Oeste was a finalist for the Most Admired Journalists award in the Press of Economics, Business, and Finance, with reporters Amanda Sampaio, Carlo Cauti, and commentator Luís Artur Nogueira nominated in the Journalist category.
+Beginning on July 27, 2024, part of Oeste’s programming, including Oeste Sem Filtro, started airing on the satellite channel TVD News, expanding the magazine’s television reach.
+In October 2024, the magazine became a finalist in the Most Admired Journalists award in the Economics, Business and Finance press category, with Amanda Sampaio, Carlo Cauti and Luís Artur Nogueira among the nominees.